 Our film sort of got lumped in with Basic Instinct where some of the more activist groups really felt that it portrayed a gay character as being psychopathic, and that audiences would be confused into believing that if you were gay or transgender then that must mean you’re a serial killer.
 I think it has vanished from the legacy of the film because on further inspection, I think people really realize that was kind of a superficial reading of the movie.

-Like this article?
-Check out these other horror themed pieces by some of our top contributors!
+Be sure to also check out these other horror themed pieces by some of our top contributors!